JonasTiago/my-game-list-Api/README.md

 ### DELETE /games/:id

-* Remove um game da lista, usando o Id
+* Remove a game from the list, using the game id

 ### PUT /games/:id

-* Atualiza o status ou e gametime
+* Updates status or and gametime

-* Espera o id do game, alem receber um corpo (body) no formato:
+* Expects the game id, in addition to receiving a body in the format:

     ```javaScript
         {